nlamirault/phpunit.el/README.md

 *Windows*

-If you using windows system, the `vendor/bin/phpunit` is not correct script for you and your window system.
+If you using windows system, the `vendor/bin/phpunit` is not correct script for you and your Windows system.
 You can set `phpunit-default-program` and `phpunit-args` satisfy the command line composition.

 ## Development